Asbestosis Lung Disease from Asbestos Exposure

 Filing an Asbestosis Claim or Lawsuit

 If you’ve been diagnosed with asbestosis, you may be able to get compensation.
-However, the amount you recieve from a trust fund could be lower than for other asbestos related diseases, like mesothelioma.
+However, the amount you receive from a trust fund could be lower than for other asbestos related diseases, like mesothelioma.
 Your attorney will have to show that there is enough medical evidence to support a higher settlement or payout amount.

 There are other ways to go after compensation for asbestosis besides a lawsuit.
 Many companies have established bankruptcy trust funds where you can file a claim for compensation.
-The Veteran’s Administration also offers disability benefits for eligible veterans exposed to asbestos while in the service.
+The Veteran’s Administration also offers disability benefits for eligible veterans exposed to asbestos while in the service

 Our Qualifications to Represent You in an Asbestos Exposure Case